Phi Zeta Research Emphasis Day Call for Abstracts

-The deadline for abstract submissions is 5:00 p.m., Tuesday, February 12.
-Please note that abstracts submitted after the deadline will not be accepted.
-Beginning this year, abstracts shall only be submitted online (http://posterabstract.lsu.edu).
-The submission portal is an LSU site.
-Please read the Abstract Guidelines carefully before submission.
+This portal will open on Wednesday, December 4, and the deadline for abstract submissions is 5:00 p.m., Wednesday, January 22, 2020.
+Please note that, under any circumstance, abstracts submitted after the deadline will not be accepted.
+Please read the Abstract Guidelines carefully before completing this form.
 Submitted abstracts will be used to prepare a Phi Zeta Research Emphasis Day Program.
 Abstracts will be distributed to a panel of SVM and non-SVM scientists in advance of the poster presentation.
+Please note that SVM Media Services (Mr. Michael Broussard) is no longer printing posters.
 Options for printing are at Middleton Library, or by some other personal arrangement.

 This event is an exceptional opportunity for individuals in the SVM scientific community to present the results of their research efforts to other members of the SVM and LSU communities.
 It serves as an important showcase for SVM Research Enterprise.
-This year’s invited keynote speakers are Michael Lairmore, DVM, PhD, Dean, School of Veterinary Medicine, UC Davis and Kimberly Dodd, DVM, PhD, Director of Foreign Animal Disease Diagnostic Laboratory, Plum Island.
 We anticipate the presence of the Provost and Vice Provost for Research and Economic Development from the main campus.

-Please do not hesitate to contact Dr. Jeyaseelan (firstname.lastname@example.org), Dr. Saini (email@example.com), Dr. Colin Mitchell (firstname.lastname@example.org), Dr. Grasperge (email@example.com), Dr. Sones (firstname.lastname@example.org), or Dr. Cardin (email@example.com) for additional information.
+Please do not hesitate to contact Dr. Mitchell (firstname.lastname@example.org), Dr. Jeyaseelan (email@example.com), Dr. Saini (firstname.lastname@example.org), Dr. Sones (email@example.com , or Dr. Cardin (firstname.lastname@example.org) for additional information.

-Abstract Body: Submit as a single-spaced document.
+The abstracts should be submitted as a single-spaced document.
 The font should be at least 10 characters per inch (font size 12) and the page should have a minimum of one-inch margins on all sides.
-The abstract body is limited to 250 words (Note that the 250-word limit does NOT include the title, authors and departmental information).
-It is easier to copy and paste from a Microsoft word document.
-The abstract body should contain the following sections as below.
-For additional information, template abstracts are also enclosed.
+The abstract body is limited to 250 words (Note that the 250-word limit does NOT include the title, authors, and departmental information).
+It would be a lot easier if you copy and paste the abstract body from a Microsoft word document.
+The abstract should contain the sections as described below:

 Rationale: State the rationale for the study and provide appropriate background information and hypothesis or objectives.
 Indicate the objective and purpose of the research, the hypothesis that was tested or a description of the problem being evaluated or analyzed.